tugrul512bit/Cekirdekler/README.md

 Needs extra C++ dll built in 64-bit(x86_64) from https://github.com/tugrul512bit/CekirdeklerCPP which must be named KutuphaneCL.dll

 The other needed dll is Microsoft's System.Threading.dll and its xml helper for .Net 2.0 - or - you can adjust "using" and use .Net 3.5+ for your own project and don't need System.Threading.dll.

 In total, Cekirdekler.dll and KutuphaneCL.dll and using .Net 3.5 should be enough.

-Usage: add only Cekirdekler.dll and system.threading.dll as references to your C# projects.
-Other files needs to exist in same folder with Cekirdekler.dll.
+<b>Usage: add only Cekirdekler.dll and system.threading.dll as references to your C# projects.
+Other files needs to exist in same folder with Cekirdekler.dll or the executable of main project.</b>

 This project is being enhanced using ZenHub: <a href="https://zenhub.com"><img src="https://raw.githubusercontent.com/ZenHubIO/support/master/zenhub-badge.png"></a>